What is a Theory of Change and Why Do We Need One?

 - Visioning and Planning

-Continuing the analogy, there are three factors that affect how quickly the pinwheel turns: the angle at which the air hits the blades, the force with which the air comes out, and the adjustment of angle and force to make the blades spin more quickly and smoothly.
-In our Theory of Change, these three factors are:
+Continuing the analogy, there are four factors that affect how quickly the pinwheel turns: the angle at which the air hits the blades, the force with which the air comes out, the adjustment of angle and the force to make the blades spin more quickly and smoothly.
+In our Theory of Change, the four factors are:

 - The Impetus for Change